The Bankrate promise

 Are private student loans suspended?

-Private student loans aren’t eligible for student loan COVID-19 relief, because the federal government doesn’t hold those loans.
-However, on the heels of the CARES Act, several private lenders and loan servicers offered various relief options, such as special 90-day COVID-19 forbearances.
+Private student loans aren’t eligible for student loan COVID-19 relief because the federal government doesn’t hold those loans.
+However, on the heels of the CARES Act, several private lenders and loan servicers offered relief options, such as special 90-day COVID-19 forbearances.

 Whether or not those programs are still available depends on the lender and your situation.
 Here’s how you can request help.

-- Call your loan servicer: When you call or email your loan servicer, explain your financial situation and how you’ve been impacted by this crisis.
+- Call your loan servicer: When you call or email your loan servicer, explain your financial situation and how this crisis has impacted you.
 For example, you or your partner may have been laid off or furloughed, or you might have concerns about your future ability to make your student loan payments.
 Tell your lender when you anticipate being able to resume loan payments.

-- Ask about assistance programs: Your options will depend on the servicer and your individual situation.
+- Ask about assistance programs: Your options depend on the servicer and your situation.
 For example, your loan servicer may offer to suspend payments for a few months, temporarily lower your interest rate or offer interest-only payments.
-Some servicers are treating each situation on a case-by-case basis.
+Some servicers treat each situation on a case-by-case basis.

-- Ask questions: Before agreeing to start the program, confirm the exact terms, such as fees involved, how long the relief lasts and whether interest accrues.
+- Ask questions: Before agreeing to start the program, confirm the exact details, such as fees, how long the relief lasts and whether interest accrues.
 You also should find out whether that interest “capitalizes” — gets added to the unpaid principal balance.
 Create a plan for how you’ll resume payments at the end of the forbearance period.

 - Enroll in your loan servicer’s program: Ask for the details in writing and complete the process to enroll in your loan servicer’s program.
 Make sure that you receive confirmation that you’ve been enrolled before you stop making payments.